arush15june/arush15june.github.io/content/posts/2019-24-11-Hacking-Qatar.md

 ![Putty ESP8266 UART Logs](/img/putty-esp-uart.png)
 **Debug logs from the ESP8266**

 We knew the peripherals communicated over 433MHz RF.
 Using [Universal Radio Hacker](https://github.com/jopohl/urh) and the HackRF, I looked at the signals sent out by the peripherals like the Key Fob and the Panic Button.
-Suspecting them to be common protocols instead of decoding them by my own, some googling suggested a popular library [RTL_433](https://github.com/merbanan/rtl_433) for the RTL-SDR which decoded protocols from many generic 433MHz devices.
+Suspecting them to be common protocols instead of decoding them by my own, so me googling suggested a popular library [RTL_433](https://github.com/merbanan/rtl_433) for the RTL-SDR which decoded protocols from many generic 433MHz devices.
 Setting up RTL_433 on my Manjaro VM was a breeze and it decoded the protocols from the peripherals: The key fob, panic button (which was the same device as the key fob essentially), PIR Sensor and Door Contact Sensor.
 All of them were decoded by RTL_433 and corresponded correctly to the actions performed.

 ![Keyfob](/img/keyfob.jfif)
 **Keyfob**